leob/express-mongo-rest-starter/README.md

 * With the first solution (storing only the ObjectIDs), after fetching a User, you would need to do another client-side query to fetch the Tasks for that user (so that you can show the task descriptions).

-* With the second solution (denormalized storage), you store the Task description redundantly in the User document, so you don't need to perform an extra client-side query to fetch the Tasks.
+* With the second solution (de-normalized storage), you store the Task description redundantly in the User document, so you don't need to perform an extra client-side query to fetch the Tasks.
 However if you update the description of a Task you will need to update it in the User also.